How to buy the best car

 Step 2: Do your research

-Once you’ve narrowed down what you need the car to do – and any other criteria, such as looks or brand – it’s time to start researching the suitable models available in your price range.
+Once you’ve narrowed down what you need the car to do – and any other criteria, such as looks or brand – it’s time to start researching the most suitable models available in your price range.

 A good first step is to read our in-depth car reviews.
 You can filter these according to starting price, brand, and all sorts of features, from body style to the number of doors.

-Or, if you think you know what type of car you’d like – such as a small car, 4x4/SUV or estate – you may like to skip straight to our Best Buy shortlists, where we’ve collected together all the best cars in each class.
+Or, if you think you know what type of car you’d like – such as a small car, 4x4/SUV or estate – you may like to skip straight to our Best Buy shortlists, where we’ve collected together all the best cars we've tested in each class.

 To help you understand what to look for in each type of car, we’ve also created buying tips for all the most popular car classes.